Rabbi Mathew Marko

 Cantor Hanan Leberman

 We are pleased to have Cantor Hanan Leberman join us for extended periods of time during the year, including throughout the High Holy Days.
-Cantor Leberman join us from Israel and always looks forward to visiting San Diego and reconnecting with his Tifereth Israel family.
+Cantor Leberman joins us from Israel and always looks forward to visiting San Diego and reconnecting with his Tifereth Israel family.
 With each visit, Hanan will participate in Shabbat and holiday services, engage with our schools, offer unique learning opportunities, and more.

 Hanan Leberman has always followed his heart and passions.
 Born in Chicago and raised in Philadelphia, Hanan started his musical career at age 10 playing the flute and, as a teen, playing the leads in high school musicals.
 After Hanan finished high school he spent a year in Yeshivat Eretz Hazvi in Jerusalem.
 At age 20 he pursued his Zionist dream and moved to Israel where he served three years in the I.D.F undercover counter terrorist unit Duvduvan.
 After three years of hard but meaningful service as a fighter, and also often serving as the unit’s chazan, he decided to pursue his passion for music and singing.

 In 2011, he began his studies at The Jerusalem Academy of Music.
 Since 2012 Hanan has not only continued to lead tefillah as a cantor but also has become a professional opera singer.
 He sings mostly in his home city of Jerusalem but has also sung in the Glyndebourne Opera Festival in England.
-This summer, he traveled to Italy to play the role of Tamino in The Magic Flute.
+Summer 2018, he traveled to Italy to play the role of Tamino in The Magic Flute.
 Hanan can be heard on any given Shabbat in Jerusalem leading groups in Kabbalat Shabbat.
 He is a cantor for the Masorti movement in Israel and has led congregations as a guest Cantor in Israel, England and America.